hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/03_counting_reads.md

 <img src="../img/union.png" width="300">

 featureCounts can also take into account whether your data are **stranded** or not.
-If strandedness is specified then, in addition to considering the genomic coordinates, it will also take the strand into account for counting.
-If your data are stranded, always specify it.
+If strandedness is specified, then in addition to considering the genomic coordinates it will also take the strand into account for counting.
+If your data are stranded always specify it.

 #### Setting up to run featureCounts
 First things first, start an interactive session with 4 cores: